-Court won’t stop Texas abortion ban, but OKs clinics’ suit
+Court won’t stop Texas abortion ban, but lets clinics sue

 The high court ruling came a day after a state court judge in Texas r uled that the law’s enforcement, which rewards lawsuits against violators by awarding judgments of $10,000, is unconstitutional yet left the law in place.

-The vote was 8 to 1 in favor of allowing the lawsuit to proceed, with only Justice Clarence Thomas voting the other way.
+Thursday’s Supreme Court vote was 8 to 1 in favor of allowing the lawsuit against the ban to proceed, with only Justice Clarence Thomas voting the other way.
+Justice Neil Gorsuch, who has consistently voted against abortion rights, wrote the court’s main opinion.

+Amy Hagstrom Miller, president and CEO of Whole Woman’s Health and Whole Woman’s Health Alliance, said in a statement that the ruling offered “hope for an end to this horrific abortion ban.”
+But the decision itself will not allow Whole Woman’s Health clinics in Texas to resume providing abortions beyond six weeks.

 The court fight over the Texas law is focused on its unusual structure and whether it improperly limits how the law can be challenged in court.
 Texas lawmakers handed responsibility for enforcing the law to private citizens, rather than state officials.